KeelanJon/keelanjon-website/README.md

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->

 <h1 align="center">
-  Keelan Jonathan - Peronal Website
+  Keelan Jonathan - Personal Website
 </h1>

 Hey welcome to the KeelanJon website repository, this is a website I built with